-A “Prospectus for a Quaker Think Tank” was circulated at the 2003 gathering.
+A “Prospectus for a Quaker Think Tank” was circulated at the 2003 gathering and updated in 2022 (Prospectus for a Quaker Think Tank).
 A working group was convened out the gathering and met again at Bar Harbor, ME in August where a “Charter” document was approved.

 QIF thus established its approach to research and the development of knowledge within the context of Friends’ “experiments with truth,” Quaker testimonies, and collaborative discernment.